chramb/k0rdent-fluxcd-template/README.md

     ```
 4. Repeat steps 2-3 for each management cluster

-If it's planned to use multiple management clusters and each of them will use the separate FluxCD installation:

-1. In the generated [`config.yaml`](./config.yaml) file, specify the list of management cluster names or their aliases under the `environments` property.
-For example, you can separate management clusters by environments - dev, staging, prod, etc.
-2. Switch your local kubectl context to the first kubernetes cluster that will be used as the management cluster
-3. Run the bootstrap FluxCD command with the environment variable that has the exactly same value as the appropriate one from the `environments` list for the current management cluster.
-For example, if you have the `dev` value in the `environments` list and you switched the kubectl context to the corresponding cluster:
-    ```shell
-    ENVIRONMENT=dev task bootstrap:flux
-    ```
-4. Repeat steps 2-3 for each management cluster

 ### Stage 3.
 Generate k0rdent configuration

 1. Template out all the configuraion files: